 MCVideo clients will be recommended to additionally support decoding H.264 (AVC) Constrained High Profile (CHP) Level 4 bitstreams of resolutions up to 1080p and framerate up to 30fps.

+[Editor’s note: The following text in square brackets ([]) represents prototyping unagreed text]

-Further, it is recommended that, based on operator / MCVideo service provider policy, the MCVideo service can optionally and additionally support the H.265 (HEVC) codec.
+[Further, it is recommended that, based on operator / MCVideo service provider policy, the MCVideo service can optionally and additionally support the H.265 (HEVC) codec.

 If MCVideo services support the H.265 (HEVC) codec then MCVideo clients are recommended to additionally support encoding and decoding H.265 (HEVC) Main Profile, Main Tier, Level 3.1.